Her Angels

 There were ghosts of good times watching them; the reapers of regret piling their sheaves high.
 I sat and listened.
 I learned about life and longing and love.
 I called on every angel I knew to help them, and to help me know how to leave this house without bundles of baggage that I didn’t pack.

 She showed me the pool; vacuum bubbling away on its appointed rounds.
-When had someone had last jumped into that clear water?
+When had someone last jumped into that clear water?
 Was there ever sand on the floor and food in the fridge?
 When was there last a child sleeping in the three empty guest rooms with sheets on the beds?
 My silent questions were sucked into flocked walls and thick carpet and left unanswered.
 The density in the room dared me to stay longer.

 “No food, no wine, no fun!”